 Prepare Your Grass with Dormant Seeding in Late Fall

 Though early fall is great for planting grass seed, it’s entirely possible that you’ve missed this ideal time frame and are now wondering if you’re out of options.
 Luckily, that’s not the case at all!
-Dormant seeding is a practice that can help ensure your lawn is prepared to start growing when spring comes.
+Dormant seeding can help ensure your lawn is prepared to start growing when spring comes.
 You can do this even if you’ve missed your chance to plant in early fall.
 As an added bonus, dormant seeding can save the day if you haven’t kept up with watering the way you should have.